dearhive/MashShare/readme.txt

 > If you need services like Whatsapp, Pinterest, Mail,<br />
 > Print, Linkedin, Odnoklassniki etc., you get them on the Add-On Marketplace.<br />
 >
-> Mashshare can also be used in conjunction with other third-party share buttons vendor!
+> MashShare can also be used in conjunction with other third-party share buttons vendor!
 >
 >
 > Free and paid Add-Ons available: